How to make a Jedi Robe

 I’ve included the measurements for each square.
 Use mine for a child’s robe, or measure yourself — I’ll tell you how to get your own exact measurements!

 Want to know how to make a complete Jedi outfit?
+I have a complete costume tutorial!
 Scroll to the bottom of the page for links to my posts on how to make a Jedi shirt and some Jedi pants!
+Each one is a free pattern!

 If you’re not going to use my measurements, you’ll need to make your own measurements.